 EU LANDFILL DIRECTIVE (99/31/EC) KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Directive introduces stringent technical requirements for the operation of landfills.
 It is intended to prevent or reduce the adverse effects of the landfill of waste on the environment, in particular on surface water, groundwater, soil, air and human health.
-The Directive has been implemented in the UK by the Waste and Emissions Trading Bill.
-A Landfill Allowance Trading Scheme (LATS) operates in the UK.
-Targets: • By 2010 to reduce biodegradable municipal waste landfilled to 75% of that produced in 1995. • By 2013 to reduce biodegradable municipal waste landfilled to 50% of that produced in 1995. • By 2020 to reduce biodegradable municipal waste landfilled to 35% of that produced in 1995. • These dates include a 4-year derogation from the target years 2006, 2009 and 2016 offered in the Directive to Member States who landfilled more than 80% of their municipal waste in 1995.
-The decision on the final target year of 2016 is not yet definitive.
-Other key aspect of the Directive: • Certain wastes banned from landfill (inc. liquid, explosive, flammable, clinical waste, whole used tyres and shredded tyres -latter from 2006) Plan policies need to reflect the requirements of the Directive and work towards achieving targets.
+The Directive has been implemented in the Targets: • By 2010 to reduce biodegradable municipal waste landfilled to 75% of that produced in 1995. • By 2013 to reduce biodegradable municipal waste landfilled to 50% of that produced in 1995. • By 2020 to reduce biodegradable municipal Plan policies need to reflect the requirements of the Directive and work towards achieving targets.
 The requirements of the Directive need to be reflected in the SA Framework's objectives.
-Compliance with the Directives targets for diversion from landfill could form part of monitoring framework.
+Compliance with the Directive's targets for diversion from landfill could form part of monitoring framework.